RikaResource/.github/profile/README.md

 ## Contribution guidelines

-For now open an issue in a repository and we will respond with appropriate steps to take.
+For now open an issue in [this](https://github.com/RikaRelief/.github) repository and we will respond with appropriate steps to take.
 This page will be updated in future for further guides on how to contribute as the organization grows in scope and size.

 ## 👩‍💻 Useful resources

 You can take a peek at the wikis of public repositories belonging to the organization for more information on the particular repositories.
 Check out our [discord](https://discord.gg/7e5PAqnbdp) for more personal interactions, you can also ask questions there.

-Join our Swae [workspace](https://rikarelief.swae.io/sign-up) for discussions of ideas our goals.
+Join our Swae [workspace](https://rikarelief.swae.io/sign-up) for discussions of ideas and our goals.

 ## 🍿 Fun facts